hkorre/CarND-Vehicle-Detection/write_up.md

   * Trying to use less windows (i.e. less overlap)
   * Trying to decrease the size of the feature list through parameters
   * Trying to see if there is a dominant HOG channel and only processing that channel

+## Final Video
+The solution video is the file project_video_soln.mp4